 BOURBONNAIS, Ill. -- A daily review of the hot topics coming out of Chicago Bears training camp:

-The Bears practice again Friday at 9 a.m.
-CST.
+The Bears hold practice again Tuesday at 9 a.m.
+CT.